APCSPrinciples/OlympicRings/README.md

 Optional Challenge
 ------------------
 Your Olympic rings don't have to look like any of the samples below.
 Feel free to read about other [Processing functions](http://py.processing.org/reference/) and add other elements to your Olympic rings design.
-If you want a challenge, you might try to use the `arc()` function instead of `ellipse()` to make *interlocking* rings like Emma's program.
+If you want a challenge, you might try to use the `arc()` function instead of `ellipse()` to make *interlocking* rings like Henry and Emma's programs.

 Samples of Student Work